couchbaselabs/couchbase-spark-mllib-sample/README.md

 As Spark uses a lazy approach, the data is not loaded until it is really needed.
 You can clearly see the beauty of the **Couchbase Connector** above, we just converted a JSON Document into a Spark Dataframe with zero effort.

-In other databases for example, you would be required to export the data to a csv file with some specific formats, copy it to your machine, load and do all the boring procedures to convert it to a dataframe (not to mention the cases where the file generated is too big).
+In other databases for example, you would be required to export the data to a CSV file with some specific formats, copy it to your machine, load and do all the boring procedures to convert it to a dataframe (not to mention the cases where the file generated is too big).

 In a real world you would need to do some filtering instead of just grabbing all data, again our connector is there for you, as you can even